NavigoLearn/DiscordBot/readme.md

 > [!NOTE]\
 > You can use the `config.example.json` file as a template.

+This step is very short, just rename `configexample.json` to `config.json` and include the necessary info. (refer to the info below)

 #### Info on each config variable

 - `token`: The Discord bot token.
 You can get this from the [Discord Developer Portal](https://discord.com/developers/applications).